Yet another introduction to relativistic astrophysics: FitzGerald-Lorentz transformations

 The counterintuitive effect were that, as the velocity was comparable with that of the light in the empty space, the spatial and temporal lengths were not conserved.
 Einstein was the first to understand that there was nothing wrong.
 He developed the special theory of relativity on the basis of two postulates:

-\begin{enumerate} \item \emph{Postulate of relativity:} inertial reference frames are equivalent each other; \item \emph{Postulate of the constant light velocity:} the light has a velocity in the empty space of $c\sim 3\times 10^5$~km/s, which is constant in any direction and in any inertial reference frame. \end{enumerate}
+\begin{enumerate} \item \emph{Postulate of relativity:} inertial reference frames are equivalent each other; \item \emph{Postulate of the constant light velocity:} the light has a velocity in the empty space of $c\sim 3\times 10^5$~km/s, which is constant in any direction and in any inertial reference frame\footnote{Today, the speed of light in vacuum is a fundamental constant equal to $299792458$ m/s.
+There is no error, because it is no more measured.
+The metre is now a derived quantity, defined as the path of light in vacuum during one second. }. \end{enumerate}

 If one observer (reference frame) $S$ sees one particle in inertial motion (that is with constant and uniform velocity), then another inertial observer $S'$ sees the particle in constant and uniform motion (Postulate 1).
-I can transform the particle position in $S$ into the position in $S'$, and vice versa.
+One can transform the particle position in $S$ into the position in $S'$, and vice versa.
 For the sake of simplicity, let us suppose that the relative velocity of the two frames was directed only along the $x$ axis.
 Now, let us use the Postulate 2.
 At a certain time $t=t'=0$, the two frames coincide.
 The particle emits an electromagnetic wave, which in turn moves with velocity $c$ independently on the reference frame.
 Therefore, its wave front is a sphere with equation:

 The same holds for $S'$:

 When the two frames coincide, $v=0$, and the two constants are the same, which implies: